WaceraMercyThird/Diamond/README.md

 ## Diamond Project
-This is a program that creates a diamond pattern
+This is a program that creates a diamond pattern.

-This is how the output will be after getting number of row from the user Enter number of row: 20
+This is how output will look like after getting number of row from the user Enter number of row: 20